Patagonia Trekking | Adventure Tours

 What to Expect

 The Patagonica tours that we offer involve spectacular views of the parks but without the commitment of extreme, long walking days.
 The trek starts at El Calafate and the next 10 days will be spent walking, driving and travelling by boat across the region; usually embarking around 8:00 or 9:00 and returning to your lodge by about 16:00 with ample time for sightseeing and leisure.
 Some highlights include the Perito Moreno Glacier in Argentina, as well as the 3000 metre rock spires found at Cerro Torre and Cerro Fitz Roy – with an abundance of birdlife.
 Crossing the border to Chile, you’ll cruise to the famous Torres del Paine National Park to lay your eyes upon glacial lakes, granite peaks and snow-capped mountains.
 You’ll pass through vast pampas (fertile lowlands) and forests where hopefully you’ll spot herds of native guanaco (camelids/llamas) and Andean condors by the base of the imposing granite ‘Towers of Paine’.
 The journey then ends in Punta Arenas.

-The best time to visit Patagonia is in the summer time from November to March, so we have planned for 9 to 18 February 2015.
+The best time to visit Patagonia is in the summer time from November to March.
 The climate is unpredictable, though, so be prepared for cold evenings and mornings.

 Be Prepared: Responsible and Healthy Patagonia Treks

 While the trek is not overly rigorous, it would be a good idea to train three months in advance by means of 45 minutes of aerobic exercises a minimum of three times per week.